SwissDataScienceCenter/renku/docs/tutorials/first_steps/08_create_workflow.rst

 .. note::

-    Did you accidentally run the plain python command first?
+    Did you accidentally run the plain Python, Julia or R command first?
     You would get an error like this

     .. code-block:: console